-(5) "High school diploma" means a diploma issued by a chartered high school in accordance with section 3313.61 of the Revised Code.
+(3) "High school diploma" means a diploma issued by the board of education of a city, exempted village, or local school district high school in accordance with section 3313.61 of the Revised Code.

-(6) "May" means the board of education has discretion to admit applicants as set forth in this rule.
+(4) "May" means the board of education has discretion to admit applicants as set forth in this rule.

 (2) The class or program is currently operating.

-(4) Pursuant to paragraph (B)(2)(b)(ii) of this rule, the superintendent of the district through which the class or program is administered has the authority to admit.
+(3) If admitted under division (B) of section 3313.645 of the Revised Code, the superintendent of the district through which the class or program is administered has the authority to admit.

-(5) That residents are enrolled in appropriate educational experiences intended to lead to:
+(4) That residents are enrolled in appropriate educational experiences intended to lead to:

 (a) High school graduation;

 (b) The completion of a certificate of high school equivalence;

 (d) Classes or programs related to division (B) of section 3313.645 of the Revised Code.